SAP/abap-cleaner/README.md

 With ABAP cleaner, you can clean any amount of code from a single statement to an entire code document with **one keystroke**.
-ABAP cleaner then applies **100+ different [cleanup rules](docs/rules.md)** to your code section, cleaning approx. 1 MB of code per second.
+ABAP cleaner then applies **100+ different [cleanup rules](docs/rules.md)** to your code section, cleaning approx. 500 KB of code per second.

 > Please don't get us wrong: Of course, an automated tool can NOT replace all other clean code efforts.
 > Obviously, automation is only possible for a subset of the clean code rules - but for a significant one,